 JOHANNESBURG, South Africa--The Human Rights Foundation

-dedicating himself to unveiling the truth regarding the
+efforts in dedicating himself to unveiling the truth regarding the onslaught against

 Mr. Masud spoke of major events of the past 12 years, and placed them in the

 context of the colonial era beginning with the fall of Muslim Spain in 1492; the

 expulsion of Jews and Muslims by the conquering Christians; the end of World War